Discover Sri Lanka

 Travel through scenic mountains to the tea-producing town of Nuwara Eliya, stopping at a traditional tea plantation in the central highlands to gain insight into the process of growing tea and its effect on the Ceylon region.
-Enjoy a cup of perfectly blended pure Ceylon Tea then continue exploring the English countryside atmosphere – once governed by English and Scottish planters – walk through the green grass and lanes, enjoying stunning views of this countryside hamlet.
+Enjoy a cup of perfectly blended pure Ceylon tea then continue exploring the English countryside atmosphere which was once governed by English and Scottish planters.
+Walk through the green grass and lanes, enjoying stunning views of this countryside hamlet.
 Opt to enjoy high tea at the Grand Hotel.

 Tea Plantation Visit

 Day 9 Nuwara Eliya/Udawalawe (1B, 1D)

 Enjoy a picnic breakfast and hike through the highlands in Horton Plains National Park.
 Continue on to our tented camp on the border of Udawalawe National Park.
 This evening, enjoy a cooking demonstration by the camp chef to learn about local specialties.